-The Salesforce platform is a leading customer relationship management (CRM) application and cloud computing platform with functionality targeted at sales and marketing professionals.
-Salesforce offers a wide variety of CRM categories and systems to meet various customer needs including Sales Cloud, Marketing Cloud, Service Cloud, Analytics Cloud, Data Cloud, Community Cloud, App Cloud, and IoT.
+The Salesforce platform is a leading customer relationship management (CRM) application and cloud computing platform with functionality targeted at sales, marketing, and customer services professionals.
+Salesforce offers a wide variety of CRM categories and systems to meet various customer needs, including CRM clouds for Sales, Marketing, Services, Commerce, Analytics, Integration, and Community.

-Comprehensive data archiving for Salesforce is essential for the following reasons:
+Comprehensive data retention for Salesforce is essential for the following reasons:

-- Reduce cost - reusing allocated data storage for your more relevant data while archiving under-used or non-relevant data in a separate archive will ensure you don't go over your data limit
+- Reduce costs - reusing allocated data storage for your more relevant data while archiving under-used or non-relevant data in a separate archive will ensure you don't go over your data limit.

-- Consistent application performance - with growing amounts of data, Salesforce can also become slow and nonresponsive.
-Event standard functions like reports can exhibit degraded performance.
-With the appropriate archival processes, only relevant, active data will be persevered within Salesforce, hence enabling better performance of listviews, search, queries, and reports
+- Consistent application performance - with growing amounts of data, Salesforce can also become slow and unresponsive.
+Even standard functions like reports can exhibit degraded performance.
+With the appropriate archival processes, only relevant, active data is kept in Salesforce, enabling better performance of listviews, search, queries, and reports.

-Salesforce does have narrow, built-in archiving capability.
-However, it only addresses activities, tasks, and events older than a year.
+Salesforce does have a narrow, built-in archiving capability; however, it only addresses activities, tasks, and events older than a year.
 It does not address the huge amount of other data objects held in the organization's Salesforce account.
-Additionally, the limited archiving capability in salesforce does count against your company's storage allocation.
+Additionally, the limited archiving capability in Salesforce does count against your company's storage allocation.

-On the other hand, several proprietary cloud archiving vendors currently offer archiving of Salesforce data – only email and Chatter, Salesforce’s enterprise collaboration application.
-The problem is these third party Salesforce archiving vendors do not offer archiving for the many additional data objects within Salesforce.
-This absence of full data archiving puts companies at compliance and legal risk.
+On the other hand, several proprietary cloud archiving vendors offer the ability to retain and archive a minimal subset of Salesforce data – only email and Chatter, not the actual CRM data held within the Salesforce platform.
+This absence of complete data archiving puts many companies at regulatory and legal risk.

 Archive2Azure for Salesforce

-As was previously mentioned, the Salesforce application includes a large number data objects.
-Depending on the regulated industry, many or all of these data objects must be captured, archived, and made easily searchable and accessible.
-Because Salesforce does not have comprehensive data archiving, Archive2Azure for Salesforce is the perfect complement to the Salesforce platform.
+As was previously mentioned, the Salesforce application includes many data objects.
+Depending on the regulated industry, many or all these data objects must be captured, protected, archived, and made easily searchable and accessible.
+Because Salesforce does not have comprehensive data archiving, Archive360 for Salesforce is the perfect complement to the Salesforce platform.

-The Time Machine function of Archive2Azure for Salesforce enables users to view records as they were on a specific date.
-For example, a customer record can be reviewed as it was on Jan 27, 2015, July 8, 2016, and today showing how the record was changed/updated at each point in time.
-Over that time, contact names and titles, potential deal size, or salespeople notes can be reviewed.
-Studying past customer records can be especially helpful when conducting sales or customer reviews.
+The Time Machine function of the Archive360 archive for Salesforce enables users to view records as they were on a specific date.
+For example, a customer record can be reviewed as it was on Jan 27, 2015, July 8, 2016, and today representing how the record was changed/updated at each point in time.
+Over that time, contact names and titles, potential deal size, or sales notes can be reviewed.
+Studying past (immutable) customer records can be especially helpful when conducting sales or customer reviews.

-More importantly, when regulatory compliance questions or eDiscovery processes are called into question, being able to show how records changed over time as well as who the author of the changes was can be helpful.
+More importantly, when regulatory compliance questions or eDiscovery processes are called into question, showing how records changed over time and who the author of the changes was can be very helpful.

 Peace of Mind, Not Piecemeal

-- Meeting regulatory data retention and access requirements for your Salesforce application
+- Fully comply with regulatory data retention and access requirements for your Salesforce application

 - Ensuring your Salesforce instance can quickly react to a litigation hold and eDiscovery request and is legally defensible